eclipse

 Happy are those hungry and thirsty of justice; for they will be satisfied…

-Andre Trocmé earned the right to speak of justice, especially for the European Jews.
+Andre Trocmé earned the right to speak of justice, especially for European Jews.
 As a French Protestant pastor in Le Chambon, Trocmé became an agent of God’s love.
 In the winter of 1941, Trocmé opened his home to a cold and hungry Jewish woman who was fleeing the Nazis.
 His act of kindness multiplied and became a strong shelter.
 The entire town followed his example; and for the next four years, they collectively rescued and sheltered 5,000 Jewish refugees.

 Along with demanding justice, Wiesel believed God answered his prayers with silence: